 The graduate application fee is $75 U.S. (payable online or by check or money order made payable to the University at Buffalo).
 Applicants to MA or MS tracks who reside in New York State are eligible to apply for an application fee waiver, provided they have an undergraduate GPA of at least 3.0 and meet the admissions deadlines.

 Accepted MA students who are interested in one of the departement's four areas of specialization have up to four years to complete their coursework and take the comprehensive exam.
 The majority of students complete the MA track within two years.

 The PhD track consists of an MA phase and a PhD phase.
 Advancement to the PhD phase is conditional on satisfying the set MA requirements and performing adequately in the MA phase.
 Students who are admitted to the PhD phase but leave after satisfying the requirements of the MA phase will receive an MA degree.
 Students who decide to leave with the MA have the option of doing a set of comprehensive exams instead of the MA project/qualifying paper.

 Linguistics MA degrees from other institutions are not equivalent to the MA at the University at Buffalo.
 However, applicants with graduate courses in linguistics from another institution can apply for transfer credit.
 All requirements of the MA phase at UB must be completed before advancing to the PhD phase.
 Students can obtain transfer credit of up to 36 credit hours, substantially reducing the amount of required course work.

-With questions about the graduate application process, please contact the Director of Graduate Studies.
+With questions about the graduate application process, please contact the Director of Graduate Admissions.